Generalizations of planar contact manifolds to higher dimensions: Introduction

 We now turn our attention to contact $5$--manifolds.
 We begin by recalling that in general, a subcritical Stein filling of a contact $(2n-1)$--manifold is a Stein filling that does not have handles of index $n$.

-\begin{theorem} The following subcritically Stein fillable contact $5$--manifolds are iterated planar. \begin{enumerate} \item Consider a $5$--manifold $M$ with a finite cyclic fundamental group (including the trivial group).
+\begin{theorem} The following subcritically Stein fillable contact $5$--manifolds are iterated planar. \begin{enumerate} \item The contact structure on $S^1\times S^4$ filled by a Stein structure on $S^1\times D^5$ is iterated planar.\footnote{This contact structure is the unique one on $S^1\times S^4$ admitting a symplectically aspherical subcritical Stein filling, see \cite{BarthGeigesZehmisch19}.} \item Consider a $5$--manifold $M$ with a finite cyclic fundamental group (including the trivial group).
 If the order of the group is odd, then any subcritically Stein fillable contact structure on $M$ is iterated planar.
-If the order of the group is even, then at least half of the subcritically Stein fillable contact structures on $M$ are iterated planar. \item The unique contact structure admitting a symplectically aspherical subcritical Stein filling on $S^1\times S^4$ is iterated planar. \item If $(M, \xi)$ is a subcritically Stein fillable contact $5$--manifold, then $M$ admits a subcritically Stein fillable iterated planar contact structure $\xi'$ in the same homotopy class of almost contact structures.
+If the order of the group is even, then at least "half" of the subcritically Stein fillable contact structures on $M$ are iterated planar. \item If $(M, \xi)$ is a subcritically Stein fillable contact $5$--manifold, then $M$ admits a subcritically Stein fillable iterated planar contact structure $\xi'$ in the same homotopy class of almost contact structures.
 Moreover, if $M$ has infinite second cohomology then it has infinitely many such contact structures. \end{enumerate} \end{theorem}

-\begin{remark} We note that a $5$--manifold $M$ can have a subcritically Stein fillable contact structure $\xi$ and another contact structure $\xi'$ that is not subcritically Stein fillable.
-In general, we can say nothing about the iterated planarity of $\xi'$, but we expect there to be cases where it is not.
+\begin{remark} The proof of (2) above, relies on the Ding-Geiges-Zhang classification \cite{DingGeigesZhang18} of subcritically Stein fillable contact $5$--manifolds with finite cyclic fundamental group of order $m$.
+In particular, when $m$ is even, there is a unique element of $2$--torsion in $H^2(M; Z)$; the (nonsurjective) map from homotopy classes of almost contact structures to their Chern class in $H^2(M;Z)$ is two-to-one, and hence it makes sense to talk about ``half" of the subcritically Stein fillable contact structures on $M$.